Henties Bay to Kasane Expedition

 DAY 01:

 The group departs from Henties Bay.
-The route will take us through the Messum Crater.
+We hope that the water levels will allow us to take the route through the Messum Crater.
 This is one of Damaraland’s most remote natural attractions, which comprises of two concentric circles of hills created by a collapsed volcano in the Goboboseb Mountains.
-The crater measures more than
+The crater measures more than 20 km in diameter, creating a vast lost world that you will have to yourself.

 You will see many Welwitschia plants, on this drive today.
 The Welwitchia Mirabilis is endemic to the Namib Desert.
 It is commonly referred to just as Welwitschia but is named after the Austrian naturalist, Friedrich Welwitsch, who discovered this mirabilis (Latin for miracle) in Namibia in 1859.
 But the name Tree Tumboa is also used, meaning "stump" because of its short trunk.
 It is called Kharos or Khurub in Nama, Tweeblaarkanniedood in Afrikaans, Nyanka in Damara, and Onyanga in Herero.
 Informal sources commonly refer to the plant as a "living fossil".
-These plants are unique, there are no other living plants related to its family.
+These plants are unique; there are no other living plants related to its family.
 They existed in Namibia 120 million years ago.
 The ages of some of the plants have been determined by radiocarbon dating – some of the plants are 1 000 years and older.

 You will find yourself in an exceptionally beautiful moon landscape.
 As we drive a blip will appear on the horizon … the Brandberg … and as we proceed it will creep closer and closer.
 In the early afternoon we descend into the Ugab River, famous for its desert elephants.
 The Ugab is one of Kaokoland/Damaraland's desert rivers with beautiful nature.
 Late afternoon we arrive at the White Lady Lodge's beautiful campsites.